 Mimuroto-ji’s Plum Grove

 When the plums are blooming, a temporary cafe stall called Hana no Chaya annex (花の茶屋annex) is set up in the plum grove.
-Apart from the traditional sweets and matcha, light meals such as noodle dishes are served.
+In addition to traditional sweets and matcha, light meals such as noodle dishes are served.

-Just note the slope to the plum grove is steep.
-It isn’t wheelchair-friendly.
+Just note that the slope to the plum grove is fairly steep and is not wheelchair-friendly.

-- Due to a warm winter, the plums bloomed around 10 to 14 days earlier than usual.
+- Due to the warmer winter, the plums bloomed around 10 to 14 days earlier than usual.

 - 1,000 yen for adults